ShelpAm/blog/_posts/2025-04-17-nvidia-kernel-module-missing-fedora-41.md

 ## Solution

 0. If you don't have akmods in your system, install it by `sudo dnf install akmods`.
-1. Edit /usr/lib/rpm/macros.d/macros.kmodtool, uncomment line 67 to `%_kmodtool_zipmodules 0`.
+1. In /usr/lib/rpm/macros.d/macros.kmodtool, uncomment line 67 to `%_kmodtool_zipmodules 0`.
 2. `sudo akmods --force`
 3. Reboot your computer.